zapds/blog/content/posts/homeserver/index.md

 ShowBreadCrumbs: false
 ---

 In this blog post, I share how I converted my old laptop into a private Google Photos alternative.
-It was a rewarding weekend project for tinkerers and a great way to reuse old tech meaningfully!
+It's a rewarding weekend project for tinkerers and a great way to reuse old tech meaningfully!

 ## The Goal